 - Choose to Move now or Move later.

-Well, thing is, the app, its cache, and data, are all summarized in that amount.
-If you are, for example, using WhatsApp and sending the photos to your friends, all the photos will be stored in apps data folder.
-So, cleaning the cache and data once in a while can free you a lot of space.
+Don’t be surprised if you see a 100 MB app taking 1GB of storage space after some time.
+The thing is, the app, its cache, and data, are all summarized in that amount.
+If you are, for example, using WhatsApp and sending photos to your friends, all the photos will be stored in the app’s data folder.
+That is if you choose to save media files by tweaking WhatsApp in-app settings.
+Not to mention Facebook caches everything locally and these app files take up a lot of storage space.
+So, cleaning the cache and data once in a while can free you a lot of internal storage space.

 To do so, follow the instructions:

 - Open Settings.

 - Choose Apps & notifications.